alfahami/git_github/README.md

           . $ git push origin HEAD:master
           . $ git branch -D tmp

+## Adding SSH to Github

+       * Checking for existing ssh keys
+              $ ls -al ~/.ssh
+              # Lists the files in your .ssh directory, if they exist

+       * Check the directory listing to see if you already have a public SSH key.
+By default, the filenames of the public keys are one of the following:
+              $ id_rsa.pub, id_ecdsa.pub, id_ed25519.pub

+       * If you don't have or wish to set up a new one, then

+         * Generate an ssh key by:
+              $ ssh-keygen -t ed25519 -C "your_email@example.com"

+              Note: If you are using a legacy system that doesn't support the Ed25519 algorithm, use:
+                     $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

+       * This creates a new ssh key, using the provided email as a label.
+              $ Generating public/private ed25519 key pair.

+       * When you're prompted to "Enter a file in which to save the key," press Enter.
+This accepts the default file location.
+              $ > Enter a file in which to save the key (/home/you/.ssh/id_ed25519): [Press enter]

+       * At the prompt, type a secure passphrase.
+              $ > Enter passphrase (empty for no passphrase): [Type a passphrase]
+                > Enter same passphrase again: [Type passphrase again]

+       * Adding you SSH key to the ssh-agent
+              $ Start the ssh-agent in the background.
+                     $ eval "$(ssh-agent -s)"
+                     > Agent pid 59566

+       * Add your SSH private key to the ssh-agent.
+If you created your key with a different name, or if you are adding an existing key that has a different name, replace id_ed25519 in the command with the name of your private key file.
+                     $ ssh-add ~/.ssh/id_ed25519

+       * Add the SSH key to Github

+              * Copy the SSH public key to your clipboard.
+                     $ $ sudo apt-get install xclip
+                     $ xclip -selection clipboard < ~/.ssh/id_ed25519.pub
+                     # Copies the contents of the id_ed25519.pub file to your clipboard

+              * Login to Github, at the upper-right corner of any page, click your profile photo, then click Settings

+              * In the user settings sidebar, click __SSH and GPG keys__.
+              * Click New SSH key or __Add SSH key__.
+              * Paste your key into the "Key" field.
+              * Click Add SSH key.
+              * If prompted, confirm your GitHub password.

 ## Transfer a gist (gistrepo) to github (ghrepo)

        * Clone the gist